sapnendra/Create-Card-CSS/README.md

 I hope you guys making S/W which is well use in real world.

 This is just a simple project
-In this project I have made mutiple car for more practice while learning HTML nad CSS.
+In this project I have made mutiple card for more practice while learning HTML nad CSS.

 Thank you ... !